 Shagbark Hickory– Carya ovata

 This tree is well adapted to dry soils.
 Its nuts are edible and tasty, even to humans.
 The nuts can substitute pecans in various recipes.

 Big-tooth Aspen– Populus grandidentata

-Also called largetooth aspen, poplar, or popple) is medium-sized deciduous hardwood tree of north eastern North America.
-It is short lived but grow rapidly, especially the first 30 years, on sandy upland soils and flood plains.
-Wildlife use the foliage, twigs and buds as food.
+Also called largetooth aspen, poplar, or popple) is a medium-sized deciduous hardwood tree of northeastern North America.
+It is short-lived but grows rapidly, especially in the first 30 years, on sandy upland soils and flood plains.
+Wildlife uses the foliage, twigs, and buds as food.
 The aspen forests contribute significantly to maintaining other resources.
 The native range of ruffed grouse coincides with the native range of the aspens.

 Eastern Cottonwood– Populus deltoids

 This species is planted as erosion control.
 It’s frequently planted in recreational areas because it grows so quickly.
-It’s seedlings are browsed by rabbits and deer.
-Beaver use the twigs and branches for food and dam construction.
+Its seedlings are browsed by rabbits and deer.
+Beavers use the twigs and branches for food and dam construction.

 Quaking Aspen– Populus tremuloides

-This tree is the most widely distributed tree in North America.
+This tree is the most widely distributed in North America.
 It is also known as trembling aspen, golden aspen, mountain aspen, popple, poplar, and trembling poplar.
 It grows on many soil types, especially sandy and gravelly slopes.
-This fast-growing tree is short lived.
-Aspen provides habitat for a wide variety of wildlife needing young forests, including hare, black bear, deer, elk, ruffed grouse, woodcock, and a number of smaller birds and animals.
+This fast-growing tree is short-lived.
+Aspen provides habitat for a wide variety of wildlife needing young forests, including hare, black bear, deer, elk, ruffed grouse, woodcock, and several smaller birds and animals.
 Aspen trees make good benches because the wood doesn’t splinter.